rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. We've been Ologized.
 (Let's hope that we're not eulogized.)

-1. Arts and computing.  `arts-and-computing`.
-Not much of a draft.

 1. Forgetting what we read.  <https://www.theatlantic.com/amp/article/551603/>

 1. Logging my life?
 (Maybe not this week; I'm not sure what's useful to say.)

-1. The new CSC 151 assignment, option 1 (neural nets)

-1. The new CSC 151 assignment, option 2 (text generation)

-1. Report on the code camps.
-I wrote that already.
-Should I post it?

 1. <https://www.chronicle.com/article/The-5-Types-of-Professors-/243108>